Morocco Sahara and Beyond

 Day 12-13 Essaouira (2B,1L)

 Travel to the Atlantic Coast to the port town of Essaouira.
 Head down to the port to see the fishing fleet unload their catch and discover the local artisans and woodworkers.
-Option to take a camel ride on the beach, go sailing or visit a hammam (traditional spa and steam baths).
+Option to go sailing or visit a hammam (traditional spa and steam baths).
 Enjoy this coastal city and don't miss the colourful and lively spectacle of the return of the boats to the port, with their baskets full of fish.
 Afterwards, head up to the ramparts on the old city wall for a great view over the city and out to sea.
 Browse the shops and art galleries or take a stroll along the long, sandy beach.
 This is the perfect place to unwind and relax with a cold beer or shisha pipe (waterpipe).
 The active might choose to take a surfing or windsurfing lesson, hire a fishing rod or just take a long walk on the beach.
 In the evening, head to one of the local barbeque fish cafes where you can pick out the catch of the day and have it cooked to perfection for the perfect sea food dinner.
 Essaouira is also famous for its music scene and a great chance to check out a live performance.
 Approx travel time: Tafraout to Essaouira 5-6hrs

 Days 14 Marrakech (1B,1D)